coreos/etcd-operator/README.md

 ## Resize an etcd cluster

 `kubectl apply` doesn't work for TPR at the moment.
 See [kubernetes/#29542](https://github.com/kubernetes/kubernetes/issues/29542).

-In this example, we use cURL to update the cluster as a workaround.
+As a workaround, we use cURL to resize the cluster.

 Use kubectl to create a reverse proxy:

 ```
 $ kubectl proxy --port=8080
 Starting to serve on 127.0.0.1:8080
 ```
 Now we can talk to apiserver via "http://127.0.0.1:8080".

-Have json file:
+Create a json file with the new configuration:

 ```
 $ cat body.json
 {